SekharSunkara6/Accredian-BE-Task/README.md

 1. Clone the repository:

-2. Navigate to the project directory with `cd referral-form-backend`.
+2. Navigate to the project directory with `cd Accredian-BE-Task`.

 3. Install dependencies with `npm install`.